Climate Change Indicators in the United States

 About the Indicator

 This indicator shows trends in global ocean heat content from 1955 to 2012.
 These data are available for the top 700 meters of the ocean (nearly 2,300 feet), which accounts for just under 20 percent of the total volume of water in the world's oceans.
 The indicator measures ocean heat content in joules, which are a unit of energy.

 The National Oceanic and Atmospheric Administration has calculated changes in ocean heat content based on measurements of ocean temperatures around the world at different depths.
 These measurements come from a variety of instruments deployed from ships and airplanes and, more recently, underwater robots.
 Thus, the data must be carefully adjusted to account for differences among measurement techniques and data collection programs.
 Figure 1 shows three independent interpretations of essentially the same underlying data.

 Data must be carefully reconstructed and filtered for biases because of different data collection techniques and uneven sampling over time and space.
 Various methods of correcting the data have led to slightly different versions of the ocean heat trend line.
 Scientists continue to compare their results and improve their estimates over time.
 They also test their ocean heat estimates by looking at corresponding changes in other properties of the ocean.
 For example, they can check to see whether observed changes in sea level match the amount of sea level rise that would be expected based on the estimated change in ocean heat.

 Data for this indicator were collected by the National Oceanic and Atmospheric Administration and other organizations around the world.
-The data were analyzed independently by researchers at the National Oceanic and Atmospheric Administration, Australia's Commonwealth Scientific and Industrial Research Organisation, and Japan's Agency for Marine-Earth Science and Technology.
+The data were analyzed independently by researchers at the National Oceanic and Atmospheric Administration, Australia’s Commonwealth Scientific and Industrial Research Organisation, and the Japan Meteorological Agency’s Meteorological Research Institute.